SalihWarsama/salihwarsama.github.io/_posts/2025-06-09-jekyll-guide.md

 It should install correctly by this point with no further errors.

->If you're still getting an error, I recommend opening a Github issue on the public repository for the Ruby installer here.
+> If you're *still* getting an error, I recommend **opening a Github issue** on the Ruby installer's Github repository [here](https://github.com/oneclick/rubyinstaller2/issues/).
 {: .prompt-info }

 ## How to Create a Site
 To create a site, all you have to do is open the terminal, switch to your desired directory if you want, and type in:

 ```powershell
 jekyll new (name of your site)